niemopen/niem-api/README.md

 - [x] **NDR conformance** - Validate NIEM XML schemas against NDR REF and EXT Schematron rules.

+  > [!NOTE]
+  > NDR 3.0 rules that cannot be validated in Schematron and are set to always throw errors to encourage alternative validation by the user are not tested here.
+These rules were subsequently changed to text rules in NDR 4.0, no longer throwing automatic errors:
+  >
+  > - Rule 4-3: Schema is CTAS-conformant
+  > - Rule 7-1: Document is an XML document
+  > - Rule 7-2: Document uses XML namespaces properly
+  > - Rule 7-3: Document is a schema document
+  > - Rule 9-83: Target namespace is absolute URI

+  > [!WARNING]
+  > Note: 6.0 NDR conformance validation currently uses an older set of draft rules based on the 5.0 rule set but updated to 6.0 namespaces and rule numbers.
+Support for the latest 6.0 NDR PSD01 rules is still pending.
+See issue #74 for the issue status.

 - [ ] **JSON** - Validate a JSON instance document against its provided JSON schema.

 - [ ] **JSON schema** - Validate a JSON schema document against the JSON schema specification.